Home Crosses Pagan symbols Site search

 So what is the UK, and why is England sometimes called Britain?

 For most of the world, 'England', 'Britain' and the 'United Kingdom' are synonymous.
-But within those countries, the distinction is important.
-And the distinction is quite simple: The country of England is part of a large island called Great Britain (or Britain).
+But for those living there, the distinction is important.
+And the distinction is quite clear: The country of England is part of a large island called Great Britain (or Britain).
 There are two other countries in Britain: Scotland in the north and Wales in the west.
 England covers the south and east - about 3/5 of the island.

 Britain is part of the UK along with Northern Ireland.
 The official name of the UK is the 'United Kingdom of Great Britain and Northern Ireland' and its subjects can carry a British passport.